Mr-Un1k0d3r/Windows-SignedBinary/README.md

 # The Analysis

-I may have misundertood the output after further analysis but the result remains the same.

-I used `signtool verify /v /a cmd.exe`
+Using `signtool verify /v /a cmd.exe`

 ```
 C:\signcheck>signtool verify /a /v cmd.exe